LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 !!! info "Pod pairing failed?"

-    Ok, so you've pressed that **Pair** button and received an error message like shown at the top of the screen?
+    Ok, so you've pressed that **Pair** button and received an error message like shown at the top of the web page?
 It's time to start the stepwise process of seeing if we can get it to recover successfully.

 ### DASH